Herbicide Use at the LWC

 Spot spray: To apply herbicides to individual weeds directly, or in "spots," rather than applying a product to the entire area.

-Ring spray: To apply herbicides in a circle around an individual plant in order to kill weeds that are in direct competition with that plant.
+Ring spray: To apply herbicides in a circle around an individual plant in order to kill weeds and grasses that are in direct competition with that plant.

 Spot spray: To apply herbicides to individual weeds directly, or in "spots," rather than applying a product to the entire area.

-Ring spray: To apply herbicides in a circle around an individual plant in order to kill weeds that are in direct competition with that plant.
+Ring spray: To apply herbicides in a circle around an individual plant in order to kill weeds and grasses that are in direct competition with that plant.